Manuel Gamio: Work in Mexico and Guatemala

 He was the first scientific investigator to explore Teotihuacan.
 A result of these investigations was the book La población del valle de Teotihuacan (The Population of the Valley of Teotihuacan), published in 1922.
 A revision of his Columbia thesis, this work is still an important source for ethnographic information on the northern zone of the State of Mexico.
 He also produced some documentary films.
 He estimated the maximum population of Teotihuacan at 300,000.
 He criticized the Mexican census for classifying Spanish-speaking Indians as whites and those married by traditional rites as single.

-Earlier, in 1916, he had published the important book Forjando patria: pro nacionalismo (Mexico City: Libreria de Porrúa Hermanos) (Forging a Fatherland), a treatise on cultural assimilation of indigenous Mexicans into the racially mixed society of the country.
+Earlier, in 1916, he had published the important book Forjando patria: pro nacionalismo (Forging a Fatherland), a treatise on cultural assimilation of indigenous Mexicans into the racially mixed society of the country.
 Other works in Spanish include Hacia un México nuevo (1935) and Consideraciones sobre el problema del indigenismo (1948).

 In the 1920s he investigated the highlands of Guatemala, near the cities of Quiche, Huehuetenango and Quetzaltenango, concentrating on pottery styles.
 Due to the similarity of pottery from Guatemala and central Mexico, Gamio believed the latter area to be the original source of Maya civilization.
 He hypothesized that some of the early natives of central Mexico abandoned that area in search of a place free of earthquakes and volcanos.

-Gamio's publications on Mexico's indigenous was important for "reinstating Anahuac as the glorious foundation of Mexican history and culture."
+Gamio's publications on Mexico's indigenous were important for "reinstating Anahuac as the glorious foundation of Mexican history and culture."
 Gamio was one among many, including President Lázaro Cárdenas in the 1930s, who worked for the integration of the indigenous into national life.

 Work in the United States

-In 1925 he emigrated to the United States after denouncing corruption in the Mexican Ministry of Education.
+In 1925, he emigrated to the United States after denouncing corruption in the Mexican Ministry of Education.
 He concentrated on the subjects of migration and labor involving Mexicans in the United States, for the Social Science Research Council in Washington, D.C.
 Gamio published two books on this research – Mexican Immigration to the United States (1930) and The Mexican Immigrant: His Life Story (1931) – this time in English.
 These books have only recently been translated into Spanish for the use of present-day Mexican anthropologists and sociologists.

 He returned to Mexico in 1930, where he held various government positions, conducted sociological and applied anthropological investigations, and directed the Inter-American Indian Institute from its foundation in 1942 until his death in 1960.